 Scope

-All University activities are subject to this policy, but a reasonable directive from the ECO requiring a change in the activity may arise only when the activity represents documented compliance risk under federal regulations, involves the discovery of risk through a restricted party screening, or involves demonstrable institutional risk).
+All University activities are subject to this policy, but a reasonable directive from the ECO requiring a change in the activity may arise only when the activity represents documented compliance risk under federal regulations, involves the discovery of risk through a restricted party screening, or involves demonstrable institutional risk.
 University activities that implicate export controls or sanctions regulations may include, but are not limited to:

 Shipping or carrying items, software, technology, and biological and chemical materials to foreign countries.